There is always a big list on the refrigerator with jobs to be done around our house'. Not much fun, until one weekend it invovled a DIY smoker!

 However, Im not to sure where I could come across a second hand whiskey barrel at a reasonable price?

-A comprehensive step by step guide constructing this masterpiece can be found on The Smoke Rings blog.
+A comprehensive step by step guide on building a whiskey barrel smoker can be found on The Smoke Rings blog.

 The clay pot smoker is an old favourite of mine which I have used in the past.
 I don't intend to build this one again, however, I thought it would be a great one for someone who doesn't have to much building experience, or doesn't have much room at home for a bigger build.

-A step by step guide can be found on Mother Earth News.
+A step by step guide on building a clay pot smoker at Mother Earth News.

 Each of these DIY smokers look awesome to me.